patricklindner/unsecured_webapp/assignment.md

 # Introduction

 During this lab you will be introduced to the security risks that aris when using non-secure connections.
-You will work with a locally hosted `Docker` container and `Wireshark`.
+You will work with a locally hosted `Docker` $$container and `Wireshark`.
 Both tools are already installed on your Kali VM or can easily be installed on both Windows and Linux.
 The web application hosted in the docker container, runs default without any encryption.
 While this is bad practice, numerous websites are still not using SSL based encryption and rather operate on unencrypted http connections.